Tuesday morn after Easter found me in a church kitchen adjacent to the warehouse full of free foods for the hungry!

 If you read my previous blogs I spoke/wrote of the FATTS ~ flavour, aroma/appearance, temperature, texture and steam table sturdy aspect of a proper professional taste panel.
 As these would be for more pedestrian palates (taste of the street) in the hampers for the hungry my main concern was to keep the soups milder in spice for the (wimpy) Australian taste buds.
 Just kidding, Aussies!

 I made my Wilder Wild Greens soup a day ahead, at home, for the flavours to engage and marry (or fornicate in the refrigerator overnight).
-Rather than making my short-cut healthy roux I made it even more ‘idiot proof’ by bringing 2 potatoes to slice and boil in the vegetable broth.
-It was my Ladyship super blender that whirled it all together thickened with the addition of rocket and spinach into a Spring green fragrant puree.
-My other greens I gathered from my community garden including broccoli, chard, beet greens, scallions and parsley as well as lemon myrtle and lemon verbena from my own garden.
+Rather than making my short-cut healthy roux, I made it even more ‘idiot proof’ by bringing 2 potatoes to slice and boil in the vegetable broth.
+My Ladyship super blender whirled it all together, thickened with the addition of rocket and spinach, making a Spring green, fragrant puree.
+I gathered the other greens from my community garden, including broccoli, chard, beet greens, scallions and parsley as well as lemon myrtle and lemon verbena from my own garden.

 When both soups were offered to the full staff to taste test, I did become more of a star than a pest.
 As I thought all of the chillies would be left out, to garnish at will and season at the table.

 Have a go and see how spicy you like it with a variety of different chillies or none if you prefer.
 It’s vegetarian, low-cost, quick and easy, freezes well and is great hot or cold.
 Please let me know how you like it and how long it took to make it!

 For the other soup contact me or simply purchase Wilder by the Dozen: A Season of Soups